 100% Barrier-Free by 2020

 Singapore’s progress towards fully barrier-free public transport is almost complete.
-All MRT stations and bus interchanges are now barrier-free, and 92% of public buses are wheelchair-accessible.
-This will increase to 98% by the end of 2018, and 100% by 2020.
-This will be achieved through the gradual phasing out of older non-wheelchair-accessible buses.
+All MRT stations and bus interchanges are now barrier-free, and 96% of public buses are currently wheelchair accessible.
+This will increase to 100% by 2020, and will be achieved through the gradual phasing out of older non-wheelchair-accessible buses.

-To improve pedestrian accessibility, lifts are progressively being installed on pedestrian overhead bridges over the last three years.
-23 bridges have been completed so far, and another 24 are due for completion by end-2018.
-However, lifts are expensive—they cost $4 million per pair to build, and $40,000 a year to maintain—and the crossing is longer be barrier-free if either lift is shut down for maintenance.
+To improve pedestrian accessibility, lifts are progressively being installed on pedestrian overhead bridges over the last four years.
+By end-2018, 47 overhead bridges will feature lifts, and a further 50 more overhead bridges will receive lifts, starting with those within walking distance from hospitals and polyclinics.
+However, lifts are expensive—they cost $4 million per pair to build, and $40,000 a year to maintain—and the crossing is no longer barrier-free if either lift is shut down for maintenance.
 At-grade pedestrian crossings employing the Green Man Plus programme (extended green light timing) have been suggested for areas where safety is not an issue and the impact on traffic not excessive.